hackclub/hackclub/workshops/space_game/README.md

   game1Playing = True
   start = time.time()
 ```
-This code will occur when the user presses the left arrow key to start the game, which we will handle later on.
-We are making some booleans global so we can access and modify them here, along with setting the game1Playing boolean to true.
-We are also setting start to the current time, which will be used later on.
+- This code will occur when the user presses the left arrow key to start Game 1, which we will handle later on.
+- We are making some booleans global so we can access and modify them here.
+When the `global` keyword is used inside of a function, we are able to access the variable and modify it.
+Without this keyword, we cannot do anything with the variables we created earlier in our program.
+- Set `start` to the current time.
+Remember, this will be used later on to get the total time of the user.

+This code goes within the `left` function and right under what we just wrote.
 ```csharp
 def left():
   #What we just wrote would be here.